vchauu/chauvo.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Simple fabrication of a chitin wound healing membrane from Soft-Shell crab carapace"
 collection: publications
 permalink: /publication/2021-04-21-crab-carapace
-excerpt: 'Highlights:
+excerpt: '
-1. Minimal processing was required to fabricate a wound healing scaffold from soft-shell crab carapace.
-2. The carapace has small prickles that improves cell adhesion and guide cell migration.
+Minimal processing was required to fabricate a wound healing scaffold from soft-shell crab carapace, which has small prickles that improves cell adhesion and guide cell migration.
+Application of this wound-healing scaffold accelerated epidermis-dermis reattachment and improved wound topography.'
-3. Epidermis-dermis reattachment was accelerated, and wound topography improved upon scaffold application.
-'
 date: 2021-04-21
 venue: 'Materials Letters'
 paperurl: 'http://vchauu.github.io/files/crab_carapace.pdf'